Wuf Shanti Curriculum

 Genes are not our destiny.
 Every child can be helped by teaching the right things at the right time, but the window of opportunity is early childhood.

-How we get along with others is just as important as math and science, and classes in communication, kindness, community, and emotional healing should be mandatory in schools.
+How we treat ourselves and get along with others is just as important as math and science, and classes in communication, kindness, community, and emotional healing should be incorporated into schools.
 If we can teach them how to communicate effectively and be aware of the world around them, then we can begin to heal this planet.
 We must educate the heart, not just the mind, so we can increase pro-social behavior (learn to share, become trustworthy, helpful, kind, and take other views into account).

 Statistics-There is more bullying (1 in 5 kids), isolation, suicide, and homicide in young children under 15 years-old than ever before.
 Whether due to mobile phones, social media, video games, or culture, there is a mental health crisis in our country.
 Kids in middle school spend 8 hours in front of media every day, which may lend towards increased aggressiveness, desensitization, and lower self-esteem.
 Children need to be taught how to communicate with each other, respect and appreciate differences, and be kind to themselves and each other.